 Macau has so much to offer travelers of all ages, styles and budgets.
 This former Portuguese city reflects a mixture of cultural influences and is located just a short one-hour ferry ride from Hong Kong.
 Its giant casinos and malls on the Cotai Strip have earned Macau the nickname, Las Vegas of Asia.

-Realistically, unless you’re staying in Hong Kong longer than a week or two, it would be seriously difficult to justify going for more than just a day trip anyway.
+Realistically, unless you’re staying in Hong Kong longer than a week or two, it would be difficult to justify only spending one day in Macau.

 This Macau guide explains exactly how you can visit Macau from Hong Kong on your own, which is pretty easy to do.
-If you prefer, it's also easy to arrange a guided tour through Get Your Guide.
+But it’s also easy to arrange a guided tour and let someone else manage the details.

-Such a tour may be worth looking into if you’d like to avoid having to arrange everything for yourself, the benefit of having a tour guide, and visit most of the spots in our itinerary too.
+Such a tour may be worth looking into if you’d like to avoid having to arrange everything for yourself, the benefit of having a tour guide, and visit most of the spots in our itinerary.

 Before we jump into the exciting parts of our Macau day trip itinerary, there are a few planning details that we need to cover.
 We want you to be able to make the best decisions regarding your Hong Kong to Macau day trip.